Complex-Valued 2D Gaussian Representation for Computer-Generated Holography: Evaluation

 \subsection{Runtime and Memory Performance}

-\refFigFull{training_runtime} presents the performance results of our kernel; the details of its development are provided in ~\refSec{CUDA}.
-Across all resolutions, our CUDA kernel consistently reduces VRAM usage by $29$--$36\%$ and accelerates runtime by $40$--$50\%$ compared to the PyTorch baseline.
-Specifically, memory savings are $28.9\%$, $30.7\%$, $35.6\%$, and $31.9\%$ at $768\times512$, $1024\times1024$, $1920\times1080$, and $2560\times1440$, The runtime gains come primarily from the BLASM components: the Forward pass is $47$–$67\%$ faster and the Backward pass is $56$–$58\%$ faster, while the rasterization stages remain unchanged.
+\refFigFull{training_runtime} presents the performance results of our kernel; the development detail is provided in ~\refSec{CUDA}.
+Across all resolutions, our CUDA kernel consistently reduces VRAM usage by $29$--$36\%$ and accelerates runtime by $40$--$50\%$ compared to the PyTorch developments.
+Specifically, memory savings are $28.9\%$, $30.7\%$, $35.6\%$, and $31.9\%$ at $768\times512$, $1024\times1024$, $1920\times1080$, and $2560\times1440$, respectively.
+The runtime gains come primarily from the BLASM components: the Forward pass is $47$–$67\%$ faster and the Backward pass is $56$–$58\%$ faster, while the rasterization stages remain unchanged.
 Consequently, the overall step time is reduced by $39.7\%$, $42.6\%$, $47.7\%$, and $50.1\%$, with corresponding memory reductions of $28.9\%$, $30.7\%$, $35.6\%$, and $31.9\%$ at the four resolutions.
-With $L = 3$, our method scales up to a resolution of $3200\times1800$ (5.8M pixels) without \OOM error, demonstrating the scalability and efficiency of our method.
+With $L = 3$, our method scales up to a resolution of $3200\times1800$ (5.8M pixels) without \OOM, validating the scalability and efficiency of our method.